The Intrepid Traveler orlando attractions

 Photo Op: Before you move on, check out that curling fiberglass breaker one more time.
 There’s a riderless surfboard perfectly positioned in the curl.
 Step aboard for a nifty souvenir photo.

-Continue through the store and it turns into a Tommy Bahamas shop, with another entrance facing the waterway.
-This is a great place to pick up those high-end “tropical” shirts for men.
+Continue through the store and it turns into the Island Clothing Store, with another entrance facing the waterway.
+This is a great place to pick up Tommy Bahamas and other high-end "tropical" shirts for men.
 Not only that, but these back-to-back shops make for a great air-conditioned shortcut when walking to or from the Universal Studios theme park.

 Still more casual clothing can be found at the Endangered Species Store, which is to your left as you enter CityWalk.
 The shop’s exterior has the look of some long-lost Southeast Asian temple complex, with the doorway flanked by twin elephants and guarded by a huge stuffed toy gorilla.
 The merchandise isn’t quite that exotic, however.
-There are animal themed t-shirts here as well as more dressy (and gaudy) examples of the genre.
-There is also a small selection of practical gear, like safari hats, for the adventuresome traveler.
-For the rest, it’s a mixed bag of animal-themed gifts, figurines (some of them quite handsome), and bric-a-brac along with some stuff that was obviously chosen just because it’s fun.
+There are animal-themed T-shirts here as well as more dressy (and gaudy) examples of the genre.
+For the rest, it’s a mixed bag of animal-themed gifts, figurines (some of them quite handsome), and bric-a-brac.

 Didn't find what you were looking for?
 Try a Google search.